Menahem-Mendl: Character

 From the story The Roof Falls In, in which Tevye the Milkman meets Menahem-Mendl we learn that his full name is Menachem-Mendl Boruch-Hersh Leah-Dvossi's and he is a distant relative of Tevye, hailing from Kasrilevka (as also hinted in Sholem Aleichem's story "Eighteen from Pereshchepena").

-However in the Menahem-Mendl stories we meet him mainly in Yehupetz (a portrayal of Kiev in Sholem Aleichem stories) before goes to America.
+However in the Menahem-Mendl stories we meet him mainly in Yehupetz (a portrayal of Kiev in Sholem Aleichem stories) before he goes to America.

 Menahem-Mendl is "arguably the most famous representation of the Luftmentsh, "man of the air", a Yiddish economic metaphor for Jewish poverty: petty traders, peddlers, various paupers, i.e., people with no definite occupation.
 He is a naive person, constantly scolded by his down-to-the earth wife, who stays at home and despises the enterprises of her husband.
 In early 20th century Menahem-Mendl became an archetype petty entrepreneur and his name was used metaphorically.
 In his quest to fortune Menahem-Mendl fails in all his endeavors: as a currency and stock speculator, as a shadkhn (marriage broker), as writer, and as an insurance agent.

 Hillel Halkin in the preface of his translation of Menahem-Mendl notices that unlike Tevye, Mehahem-Mendl does not have a real-life prototype, despite Sholem Aleichem in his own preface to the 1910 edition wrote that Menahem-Mendl is a real person, with whom "the author was personally and intimately acquainted, having lived through a great deal with him for nearly 20 years".
 Halkin suggests that this statement is a tongue-in-cheek reference to the writer himself, who indeed was engaged in stock speculations, among other occupations, and traveled a lot, although the stories are in no way autobiographical.

 Publication history

 The stories were written during 1892-1913 in various publications.
-In 1909 the first book was printed under the title מנחם מענדל, reprinted in 1910 in a significantly abridged ferm.
+In 1909 the first book was printed under the title מנחם מענדל, reprinted in 1910 in a significantly abridged form.
 In 1913, 45 more letters were printed in the Yiddish daily Haynt, and from which the second volume was published.

 The first book was first translated in English as The Adventures of Mehahem-Mendl in 1969 by Tamara Kahana, the second one was first translated as The Further Adventures of Menachem-Mendl: (New York―Warsaw―Vienna―Yehupetz) in 2001.

 The (translation of the) 1910 edition the stories are grouped in six chapters: